 And if you look at St. Mark's Square from above, there is an L-shaped corner.
-This is the space between the Doge's Palace and the Marciana Library.
-This square section is a wide promenade and is called "Piazzetta" in Italian.
+This L-form is between the Doge's Palace and the Marciana Library.
+This square section is a wide promenade called "Piazzetta" in Italian.

-If you walk to the quay, it offers a beautiful view of the island of San Giorgio Maggiore.
+Walking to the quay offers a beautiful view of the island of San Giorgio Maggiore.
 But there are also two pillars with the saint St. Theodore and the lion of St. Mark on top.
 These columns were taken from the east in 1172 and act as a symbolic gateway to the Adriatic Sea.

 Piazza San Marco is not only full of people and magnificent architecture, but it is also full of pigeons.
 These pigeons are a problem.
 You are not allowed to feed the birds.
-The pigeons cause damage to the mosaics of the Basilica and to the buildings around the square.
+In addition, the pigeons cause damage to the mosaics of the Basilica and the buildings around the square.

 What has happened?
 The square is full of secrets - Book a walk with a local guide and discover St. Mark's Square!

 Of course, you will notice the brick bell tower (campanile).
 The tower sticks out above all buildings.
 The campanile is so high that it was used to guide ships home.
-The campanile was rebuilt three times - the newest version was ready in 1912.
-Click here to climb the Campanile tower >
+The campanile was rebuilt thrice - the newest version was ready in 1912.
+Click here to climb the Campanile Tower>

-And then there is something else you should notice.
-This is the glorious Torre dell' Orologio.
+And then there is something else you should notice; the glorious Torre dell' Orologio.
 The blue bell tower on St. Mark's Square.
 A miracle from 15th-century technology.
-The clock tower was built between 1496 and 1499 by Mauro Codussi.
-A real piece of Venetian art.
+The clock tower was built between 1496 and 1499 by Mauro Codussi—a real piece of Venetian art.
 You can climb the tower to get a closer look at the structure.

-You walk past restaurants and shops under the columns.
-Such as Caffè Quadri, which was visited by Austrians in the 19th century when they ruled over Venice.
+You walk past restaurants and shops under the columns, such as Caffè Quadri was visited by Austrians in the 19th century when they ruled over Venice.
 Remarkably, local Venetians preferred Caffè Florian's on the other side of the square.
 The bar dates from 1720 and has been offering live music to its customers for the past 100 years.
 Pay attention to your budget.
 The cheapest drink or coffee is around € 10.
 But then you did well!

-The Piazza was paved with bricks in the 12th century.
+The paving with the bricks at the Piazzais is from the 12th century.
 Light-colored stones ran parallel to the long axis of the square.
-These lines were used in setting up market stalls and in organizing ceremonial processions.
+These lines were used to set up market stalls and organize ceremonial processions.

 In 1723 the stones were replaced by a more complex design by the architect Andrea Tirali.
-Here too, patterns came back, so that market traders knew where their booth had to be.
+Here too, patterns came back so that market traders knew where their booth had to be.
 Others say it has a pattern that resembles an oriental rug, a popular luxury item in Venice.
-Book a guide with a walking tour where this will be explained >
+Book a guided walking tour to get more explanation>

 With so many things to do around Piazza San Marco, the hotels are top-rated.
-The hotels near St. Mark's Square are convenient to see many of the city's main tourist attractions.
+In addition, the hotels near St. Mark's Square are convenient to see many of the city's main tourist attractions.

 Click here for hotels around San Marco Square.
 This hotel 'Concordia' overlooks St. Mark's Square.
-Couples can particularly appreciate the location - they gave a score of 9.5 for a trip for two.
+Couples can particularly appreciate the location - they scored 9.5 for a trip for two.

 Saint Mark's Square is the epicenter of Venice.
 The square is full of tourists in the summer.
 Winter, although wet and cold, can be very romantic.

-Here are some activities to do and see on St. Mark's Square:
+Here are some activities to do and see in St. Mark's Square:

-Visit St. Mark's Basilica.
+First, visit St. Mark's Basilica.
 Almost 1000 years old architecture, lots of mosaic and gold.
-I think it is beautiful when the first dawn sets the Basilica in the spotlight.
+It is beautiful when the first dawn sets the Basilica in the spotlight.
 Everything seems to shine just a little more!
 Magnificent.
 Read here how to visit the Basilica.

 Listen to the bells of the Campanile di San Marco.
 The detached tower, 30 meters high above the square, with five bells, covered with Venetian lion faces.
-Awarded with an original spire and a golden weather vane in the parable of the archangel Gabriel.
+The building was awarded an original spire and a golden weather vane in the parable of the archangel Gabriel.

 Wander through the rooms of the Doge's Palace.
-When you visit the Doge's Palace, you will be amazed by the maze of corridors and rooms that exist.
-The biggest attraction in the history of Venice.
+When you visit the Doge's Palace, you will be amazed by the maze of corridors and rooms.
+I find it the biggest attraction in the history of Venice.
 Children find it amazing!
 And the labyrinth in prison is pretty scary!

 Visit the National Archaeological Museum.
 This museum tells the story of Venice: a city of art, glass, ceramics, and jewelry.
-It has a range of Greek, Egyptian, Assyrian, and Babylonian art and archaeological finds.
+In addition, it has a range of Greek, Egyptian, Assyrian, and Babylonian art and archaeological finds.

 Read classical texts in Biblioteca Nazionale Marciana.
 The National Library is in the L-shape of the square.
-It owns thousands of works that were printed between the 16th and 17th centuries.
+It owns thousands of works from the 16th and 17th centuries.
 They say it contains the most extensive collection in the world.

 See Venetian art at Museo Correr.
 Above the arcade of shops along the Procuratie Nuove is the Museo Correr.
-The museum is located on the top floor of the buildings on the square.
+The museum is on the top floor of the buildings in the square.

 Drink a Bellini on a terrace on the square.
-Piazza San Marco is surrounded by buildings with elegant cafés on the ground floor.
+Buildings with elegant cafés on the ground floor surround Piazza San Marco.
 Order a Bellini - a cocktail of Prosecco and peach nectar, invented in 1931 - as you watch the world go by.
-But be prepared to pay the price, because a front-row seat in this iconic square is not cheap.
+But be prepared to pay the price because a front-row seat in this iconic square is not cheap.